EssithAbertay/Breakout/README.md

-10 minutes - fix the compiler issue.
-Removed the circular reference from PowerupBase
+Change 1 - fixed the compiler issue.
+Removed the circular reference from PowerupBase (10 minutes)

+Change 2 - added multiple health to bricks, the bricks have a different colour based on their health, this colour changes as they are hit (1 hour)